frafish/wizard-blocks/readme.md

 Not Theme related and it works out of the box with any Gutenberg ready theme.
 No bloat included!

-## Effortlessly Build & Manage Gutenberg Blocks
+### Effortlessly Build & Manage Gutenberg Blocks

 This Gutenberg Block Manager simplifies creating, editing, and managing your site blocks.
 Design custom blocks render content, add optional **block attributes**, and organize for a clutter-free workflow.

+### Take control of your blocks.
+Don't reinvent the wheel, reuse your custom blocks across your sites!

+**Perfect for:**
+- Content creators
+- Web designers
+- Web agencies

 ## Features